ericwoodruff/rmake/README.md

 A Bash alias can also be created to do this frequently:

     alias rmake='date | ssh root@server xargs -0 date -s; rmake'

+SSH
+---

+The `.rmake` file can define a default `RMAKE_SSH_OPTIONS` variable.
+For example, the following is recommended:

+    RMAKE_SSH_OPTIONS="-o CheckHostIP=no -o GSSAPIAuthentication=no -o StrictHostKeyChecking=no"

+Yet, to optimize ssh connection performance (since rmake may create many in the process of validating, syncing and building), it is recommended to setup an auto ControlMaster for connection reuse in `~/.ssh/config`.
+You may be as specific or general as necessary on the `Host` line, but make sure the build servers are covered.

+    Host *
+    ControlMaster auto
+    ControlPath ~/.ssh/sockets/%r@%h-%p
+    ControlPersist 600

 Help Output
 -----------